emilia-colonese/emilia-colonese.github.io/README.md

 Create a Data Pipeline for a Web Scrapping Project. \
 The code can be seen in `Web Scrapping.pdf` file.

+### _ML Pipeline Project :sparkles:_

+Create a ML Pipeline for an Analytical Project. \
+The code can be seen in `Classification.pdf` file.

 ### Activity: Create your own distributed infrastructure